hypermodern-python/website/docs/chapter02.md

 By comparison, consider our Nox session for `pytest`:

+- Core dependencies (`click`) are constrained by the version ranges specified in `pyproject.toml`, not by the version pins in `poetry.lock`.
 - Development dependencies (`pytest` and `coverage`) are installed without any version constraints.
-- Core dependencies are only constrained by the version ranges in the package metadata, as specified in `pyproject.toml`.

-Poetry's lock file does not enter the picture here, because packages are installed by [pip], not Poetry.
+Poetry's lock file does not enter the picture here, because packages are installed by [pip], not Poetry, and the version pins are not part of the package metadata.
 You could use Poetry to install the packages, but this approach comes with its own set of problems:

-- Checks run against the source tree instead of the installed package.
+- Tests run against the source tree instead of the installed package.
+  You want to make sure that you test the artifact that your end users see, not a potentially dirty work tree.
-- Poetry installs all development dependencies, but you don't need to install your package in a linting environment, or documentation builders in a test environment.
+- Poetry installs everything: your package, its dependencies, plus all development dependencies.
+  But you don't need to install your package in a linting environment, or documentation builders in a test environment.

 Fortunately, Poetry can export the lock file into a format that pip understands: the `requirements.txt` format.